-- There isn't one yet - Picking Proprietary vs. Non-Proprietary isn't as simple as it sounds - Trying to select a system that can provide a wide array of options (now or in the future) isn't as complex as it sounds either! - Either option ends up with a new membrane system that should perform well for many years - Take a deep breath, keep questioning your approach to make sure you feel comfortable, and above all...
+- There isn't one yet. - Picking Proprietary vs. Non-Proprietary isn't as simple as it sounds - Trying to select a system that can provide a wide array of options (now or in the future) isn't as complex as it sounds either! - Either option ends up with a new membrane system that should perform well for many years - Take a deep breath and don't hesitate to question your approach to make sure you feel comfortable!